Cavalry tactics: Tactics of heavy cavalry using lances

-Beresteczko (1651), Połonka (1660), Cudnów (1660), Chocim (1673), Lwów (1675), Vienna (1683) and Párkány (1683), the Polish-Lithuanian hussars proved to be the decisive factor, often against overwhelming odds.
-For instance, in the Battle of Kłuszyn, during the Polish-Muscovite War, the Russians and Swedes outnumbered the commonwealth army five-to-one, yet were soundly defeated.
+Beresteczko (1651), Połonka (1660), Cudnów (1660), Chocim (1673), Lwów (1675), Vienna (1683), and Párkány (1683), the Polish-Lithuanian hussars proved to be the decisive factor, often against overwhelming odds.
+For instance, in the Battle of Kłuszyn, during the Polish–Russian War, the Russians and Swedes outnumbered the commonwealth army five-to-one, yet were soundly defeated.

 Tactics of heavy cavalry using bows and javelins

 Attempts at integrating ranged weapons and heavy cavalry were, for example, made by the Greeks and Persians, equipping their heavier cavalry with bows and javelins.
 Prior to charging, the enemy would be weakened by repeated missile attacks from combined light cavalry and heavy cavalry (cataphracts).
 This tactical system was adopted by the Romans, as attested by the presence of an "equites sagittarii clibanarii" unit in the Notitia Dignitatum, and passed down into the tactical repertoire of their Byzantine successors.

 An enemy who could suddenly strike and retreat using guerilla warfare tactics was a serious problem for the heavy cavalry.
 It was therefore important to have enough light cavalry to support the heavier mounted units.

 As mentioned earlier, heavy cavalry with lances were always supported by ranged combat units.
 They could be heavily armoured archers, like cataphracts or clibanarii with bows, advancing together with the charging cavalry.
 This bow-armed cavalry could loose their arrows as they advanced in the early stages of their charge with the intention of weakening and demoralizing the enemy formation prior to the moment of shock, possibly in shower shooting style.
 While the enemy was usually capable of countering with equal measures of ranged combat, the horse archers often wore protective equipment, so the changeover from light to heavy cavalry is not always clear and it seems in cases they formed the second charging rank.
 A similar tactic of heavy skirmishers developed in Late Medieval Europe, employing the easier to handle crossbow.
 Frontal assaults of heavy cavalry became considered ineffective against formations of spearmen or pikemen combined with crossbowmen or longbow archers.
 Most of the cavalrymen wore armour that could be penetrated by contemporary crossbows at close ranges.
 It resulted in the development of new cavalry tactics, whereby knights and mounted mercenaries, deployed in deep triangular wedges, with the most heavily armoured men (especially those able to afford armoured horses) being deployed in the front ranks.
 To increase its effect, part of the formation would carry small, powerful all-metal crossbows of their own.
 These mounted crossbowmen could sally out from the rear ranks to provide a skirmish screen or a preliminary barrage of bolts.